MaxChip101/currency_converter/Readme.md

 #### About

 Currency Converter is a currency converter that can convert currencies from other countries to currencies from another country.
-Currency Converter uses [this api](app.exchangerate-api.com).
+Currency Converter uses [this api](developer.coingate.com).

----

-#### Usage

-This currency converter needs a token.txt file with a token from [here](app.exchangerate-api.com) In order to work.

 ---